andathan/metric_privacy_shuffle_model/README.md

 #### Main Result 3: The privacy of SGDL-Shuffle diminishes when the shuffler is compromised; Geo-Shuffle still maintains a reasonable privacy.

-In the case the shuffler is compromised the 3 mechanisms do not behave the same.
-SGDL-Shuffle's privacy significantly worsens, whereas Geo-Shuffle retains a sufficient level of privacy as discussed in Section 7 shown in Figure 6
+In the case that the shuffler is compromised the 3 mechanisms that we propose (RR-Shuffle, Geo-Shuffle, SGDL-Shuffle) do not behave the same.
+SGDL-Shuffle's privacy significantly worsens, whereas Geo-Shuffle retains a sufficient level of privacy as discussed in Section 7 shown in Figure 6.

 #### Main Result 4: Validity of Conjecture B.3: d=1 maximizes the ratio (4)